Atlas975/Notes/MachineLearning/Softmax.md

 ___
 # Softmax
-- Normalises raw model outputs, ensuring they sum to one and are proportionate to the relative scale of input values
+- Normalises raw model outputs, ensuring they sum to one and are proportionate to the relative scale of input values.
+Also needed to map negative neural network outputs to a positive value
-- This accentuates the largest scores and suppresses smaller ones, effectively highlighting the most likely outcome
+- This accentuates the largest scores and suppresses smaller ones, effectively highlighting the most likely outcome:
 $$\frac{e^x}{\sum e^{x_{i}}}$$